Events are still essential. And lead generation at events still works.

 Marketers still seek to use lead generation events to promote their brand and generate business results.
 In fact, 85% of EMEA event organisers say they organised a virtual event in 2020 and agree that virtual events are here for the long term.

 But the same old event marketing strategies don’t work anymore.
-To generate qualified leads, run a successful event, and get the results you desire, you must make your event stand out.
+To generate qualified leads, produce engaging event marketing, and get the results you desire, you must make your event stand out.
 You need to create an exciting, memorable experience starting with brand new lead generation marketing ideas.

 Awesome idea 1 - Allow your sales team to help organise the event